 - Less time working, means more time to relax and enjoy your garden

-- Small garden lawns are smaller, therefore you’re more likely to maintain them correctly, and they’ll look better too
+- As small garden lawns are smaller, you’re more likely to maintain them correctly, and they’ll look better too!

 - As your space is smaller, you’ll need less plants and are more likely to afford special varieties

-- You will be more likely to afford to add accessories like arch ways, statues and water features
+- More affordable when you want to add accessories like arch ways, statues and water features

 - Small gardens can be developed more quickly and

 - You can experiment more, and change things that you find you don’t like more easily in a small garden

 So, now you know that your small garden need not be a problem, and has benefits over a larger one, let’s take a look at what you can do to make the most of the space you’ve got….